Real self-healing begins the moment you stop outsourcing your well‑being.

 The Shift from Dependence to Responsibility

-Modern culture teaches dependence on external authority: experts fix, doctors cure, technology restores.
+Modern culture teaches dependence on external authority: experts are supposed to fix us, doctors “cure” us, and technology restores us.

-Yet all external methods rely, finally, on the body‑mind’s innate capacity to integrate and reorganize.
+Ultimately, all external methods rely on the body‑mind’s innate capacity to reorganize and restore itself.
 Even a surgeon can only set the stage; life itself performs the recovery.

-When you trust your internal process, the nervous system relaxes, coherence returns, and energy begins to circulate more efficiently.
+When you trust your internal process, the nervous system relaxes, internal alignment returns, and energy begins to circulate more efficiently.

 What Happens When You Practice Self‑Healing